 Get help in case of an emergency

-Whether you're in an accident or feeling unsafe, the ADT Go app (free for iOS and Android) will connect you with a live professional to dispatch the right emergency responders.
+Whether you're in an accident or feeling unsafe, the ADT Go app (available for iOS and Android, $9.99 monthly service fee) will connect you with a live professional to dispatch the right emergency responders.
 The app also has crash detection.
 If you are unable to respond when ADT calls to check on your condition, the representative will send emergency services to your location (which is shared with ADT when they are alerted to the crash).
 With ADT Go, you can add family members to share your location.
 You can also get location-based alerts, for instance for when your child arrives home or at school.
-(Check out our story for more Free Personal Safety Apps).
+(Check out our story for Free Personal Safety Apps).

 Car repair and roadside assistance